compgeolab/xlandsat/doc/index.rst

 .. admonition:: Looking for large-scale cloud-based processing?
     :class: seealso

-    Our goal is not to provide a solution for large-scale data processing.
-The target is smaller scale analysis done on individual computers (which is probably the main way EarthExplorer is used).
-For cloud-based data processing, see the `Pangeo Project <https://pangeo.io/>`__.
+    Our goal is **not** to provide a solution for large-scale data processing.
+    Our target is smaller scale analysis done on individual computers (which is probably the main way EarthExplorer is used).

+    * For cloud-based data processing, see the `Pangeo Project <https://pangeo.io/>`__.
+    * For other satellites and more powerful features, use `Satpy <https://github.com/pytroll/satpy>`__.

 .. toctree::